RaphaelJ/covid-tracer/README.md

 Un-installing the application from your smartphone will delete all data the app recorded.
 If you ever reported yourself as a positive case, some (anonymous) data associated to your infectious perdiod will still be availaible to other app users.

 - **I like the project, how can I help?**
-I am developping the app as a side-project with few resources.
+I am developping the app as a personal side-project with few resources.
 I would very much welcome any help.
     - If you speak a foreign language, you can help by translating [one of the localization files](CovidTracer/Resx/);
-    - If you have some skills in computer science and/or cryptography, do not hesitate to read the technical details and to provide any feedback;
+    - If you have some skills in computer science and/or cryptography, do not hesitate to read the technical details and to provide feedback;
     - If you are a graphic and/or UX designer, you can help by improving some of the UI components of the application (onboarding, icons...);
     - Creating an anonymous and (moslty) distributed contact-tracing application is possible.
 Please pressure your local gouvernment to take privacy into account if they are developing their own contact tracing systems.